jmcruz1983/RectSky/README.md

 Having the application up running:
 * Initial plot and text input show the example given in the challenge.
 * You can find FOUR buttons:
-    * CLEAR : It cleans-up the plot and text inserted.
+    * **CLEAR** : It cleans-up the plot and text inserted.
-    * RANDOM : It generates a random vertical skyline providing valid JSON input.
+    * **RANDOM** : It generates a random vertical skyline providing valid JSON input.
-    * SOLVE : Having a valid JSON input, it computes a solution and plots it.
+    * **SOLVE** : Having a valid JSON input, it computes a solution and plots it.
-    * COPY : It copies the JSON input to the clipboard.
+    * **COPY** : It copies the JSON input to the clipboard.
 * You can generate a RANDOM skyline and compute the solution using SOLVE button.
-* Another option is to paste-in a valid JSON and compute a solution pression SOLVE button.
+* Another option is to paste-in a valid JSON and compute a solution pressing SOLVE button.

 ### EXAMPLE OF USAGE:
 1. Run the application.